Mount Eden Children's Academy

 Share this school

-Classes are large and children are divided into ability groups for reading lessons to make sure they get the help they need.
-Almost every classroom has two adults: The school hires assistants to work in larger classes and there are paraprofessionals who work one-on-one with a student with a disability.
+Children are divided into ability groups for reading lessons to make sure they get the help they need.
+Almost every classroom has two adults.
+The school hires assistants to work in larger classes and there are paraprofessionals who work one-on-one with a student with a disability.

-SPECIAL EDUCATION: Unlike most schools, which offer an ICT (integrated co-teaching) model, Mount Eden offers only small "self-contained" classrooms for kids with special needs.
-"Kids in general education can function in the big classrooms with counseling, physical therapy, occupational therapy and/or speech services," Maheia said.
+SPECIAL EDUCATION: Unlike most schools, which offer an ICT (integrated co-teaching) model, Mount Eden offers small "self-contained" classrooms for kids with special needs.
+"Some kids with special needs can function in the big classrooms with counseling, physical therapy, occupational therapy and/or speech services," explained founding principal Jessica Torres Maheia, a Bank Street graduate who shaped the school’s curriculum.
 "Others need a small setting.”
 Placements are based on need.
-We saw a high-achiever in a wheelchair in a general education room with an aide called a "paraprofessional."
-Kids in the self-contained classrooms were lively, active and interested.
+The school is barrier free.

 ADMISSIONS: Unzoned.
 Opened to District 9.
 There are far more applicants than seats available.
 Very few spots open in the upper grades.
-(Lydie Raschka, March 2016; updated by phone, August 2016)Read more
+(Lydie Raschka, web reports, March 2020)